EvolveWork/EvolveWork-hugo/content/evolve/index.md

 Join us for a shared work experience, right on Elk Avenue in the heart of Crested Butte, in the midst of restaurants and coffee shops, with a balcony and views of the avenue.
 We provide a quiet environment (headphones suggested) and well-behaved dogs are welcome.
-There are spaces available for remote meetings, a conference room and two private offices.
-We have high-speed fiber wireless, comfortable office chairs, desks and couches.
+There are two conference rooms, high-speed fiber wireless, comfortable Aeron-style office chairs, desks and couches.

 ### Open Desks: $200/month